michaeludou/human-activity-recognition/README.md

-# Human Activity Recognition Web Application
+# A deep learning based HAR Web Application

 A real-time human activity recognition system using Deep Learning (RNN-LSTM) with an interactive web interface.
 The application uses accelerometer data to predict and analyze human activities such as walking, running, sitting, standing, and laying.

-## Youtube Video Demo
+## Youtube Video Web App Demo

 Watch a demonstration of the application in action: